Joeeyy/app_crawler/README.md

 ```
 And [here](https://github.com/Joeeyy/app_crawler/blob/master/app_info_of_google.txt) comes the real example.

+You just pick contents that you're interested in, and do the batch of searching.

+> Note that there is a request frequency limit, 20 calls per minute.
+To override thie limit, consider [EPF](https://affiliate.itunes.apple.com/resources/documentation/itunes-enterprise-partner-feed/)

 ## Other things
+1. Programs here are developed in Python 3.6.3

-1. For anonymous identity while requesting, you can use proxies.
+2. For anonymous identity while requesting, you can use proxies.
-2. Contect me at <[joeeeee@foxmail.com](joeeeee@foxmail.com)> if you have any suggestions.
+3. Contect me at <[joeeeee@foxmail.com](joeeeee@foxmail.com)> if you have any suggestions.